stanislavkrk/MobileNetV2_learning-vegetables/README.md

 - class_indices.json - dictionary of vegetables, wrote by model after training

-- pytube_download - a script was created that downloads a video from YouTube for recognition.
+- pytube_download.py - a script was created that downloads a video from YouTube for recognition.
 The script has several links to different vegetables, you can select any and download it.
 By default, broccoli is loaded.
 You can also switch to manual link input by the user.

-- video_recognizer - a script for directly recognizing vegetables in a video stream.
+- video_recognizer.py - a script for directly recognizing vegetables in a video stream.

 - main - a file for selecting the above functions through a user-friendly interface.